IgniteUI/igniteui-docfx/en/components/avatar.md

 ## Examples

-The IgniteUI for Angular Avatar component comes in three shapes (square, rounded and circle), with three size options (small, medium and large).
+The Ignite UI for Angular Avatar component comes in three shapes (square, rounded, and circle) and three size options (small, medium, and large).
 It can be used for displaying initials, images or icons.

 ### Avatar Shape
 We can change the avatar shape through the `shape` attribute setting its value to `square`, `rounded` or `circle`.
 By default, the shape of the avatar is `square`.